 The Speakers Bureau is a group of Holocaust survivors and descendants of survivors who present their Holocaust history to groups – from schools and places of worship to nursing homes and community organizations.
-To request a speaker, please click here (firstname.lastname@example.org).
+To request a speaker, please contact Jeri Butlien, Associate Director of The HERO Center at firstname.lastname@example.org.

 Dr. Leon Chameides was born on June 24, 1935 in Katowice, Poland, where his father, Kalman Chameides, served as chief rabbi.
 With the German invasion of Poland, Leon’s family fled eastward, joining the migration of 250,000 Jews.
 With the Soviet occupation of eastern Poland, the family first settled in Szczerzec, with Kalman’s parents, near Soviet-occupied Lwów, Poland (present-day L’viv, Ukraine).

 In late 1942, Leon (age 7) and his brother, Herbert (age 9), were transferred from Szczerzec to two separate monasteries run by the Uniate Church in Western Ukraine where they were given new identities, taught to speak Ukrainian and instructed in prayers and rituals so they could pass as Christian children.
 Leon ended up spending two years in hiding, living in an orphanage in Briukhovychi, Ukraine, before moving to Univ, where he was sheltered with two other Jewish boys and protected by Brother Danil Temchyna (later recognized as a Righteous Among the Nations by Yad Vashem).